Mr Roger Hackney

 I am a consultant orthopaedic surgeon specialising in upper limb surgery and sports surgery.
 I trained in orthopaedics in the Royal Air Force and the National Health Service with higher training posts in the Royal London Hospital and Nottingham, where I was shoulder fellow to Professor Wallace.
-As a consultant I served a further 5 years in the RAF at Halton and RN Haslar hospitals.
+As a consultant I served a further five years in the RAF at Halton and RN Haslar hospitals.
 I had experience of military surgery in Northern Ireland, Bosnia and Kosovo.
 On leaving the RAF I was appointed to the Leeds Teaching Hospitals as an upper limb surgeon in 1999.

 I developed my upper limb subspecialty and research interests and in particular arthroscopic surgery and rotator cuff disease, together with joint replacement.
 I undertake most surgical procedures arthroscopically.
 I was an early researcher into the causes of groin pain in sports and continue that interest.
 As an ex international runner I maintain an interest in running and overuse injuries.